Meet the dedicated officers for each CSU campus.

 Maritime AcademyVeronica BoeDirector, Sponsored Projects and Extended Learning Veronica Boe oversees grants and contracts for Cal Maritime, including grants funded through the Department of Energy, NSF, Delta Stewardship Council, and U.S. Department of Transportation, Maritime Administration.
 Prior to Cal Maritime, she was grants development director at Contra Costa Community College District.
 Boe has bachelor’s in English and a master's in business administration.

 Director, Sponsored Programs Lopez has been involved in sponsored programs for over 25 years — 20 of those at CSU Monterey Bay.
 Lopez has had the opportunity to create much of the framework and institutional processes for CSUMB research and auxiliary management of external funding related to both pre- and post-award activities.
 She was the recipient of the CSUMB President’s Medal in 2007 after being nominated by faculty and staff colleagues.

-Cal Poly Pomona Sadiq Shah, Ph.D.Associate Vice President for Research, Innovation & Economic Development
+Cal Poly Pomona Craig LaMunyon, Ph.D.Associate Vice President for Research, Innovation & Economic Development

 CSU San Bernardino Dorota Huizinga,

 Associate Provost, Research and Dean of Graduate Studies